cloudmelon/Cloud-Native-Playbook/04 - ETCD.md

 # Playbook Part 4 : ETCD

 ETCD is a distributed reliable key-value store that is simple, secure and fast.
-The etcd data store stores information regarding the cluster such as the nodes, pods, configs, secrets, accounts, roles, bindings and others.
+The etcd data store stores information regarding the cluster such as the nodes, pods, configs, secrets, accounts, roles, bindings and others ( the state of the cluster and information about the cluster itself ).
 Every information you see when you run the **kubectl get** command is from the etcd server.
 Every change you make to your cluster, such as adding addtional nodes, deploying pods or replicasets are updated in the etcd server.
 Only once it is updated in the etcd server, is the change considered to be complete.

 I'd elaborate it further more here.
 Traditionally, the limit of relational database is everytime a new information needs to be added the entire table is affected and leads to a lot of empty cells.
 A key-value store stores information in the form of documents or pages so each individual gets a document and all information about that individual is stored with that file, these files can be in any format or structure and changes to one file does not affect the others.
 Similar documents while you could store and retrieve simple key and values when your data gets complex.
 You typically end up transacting in data formats like JSON or YAML it's easy to install and get started.